1005 N. Marion St.

 Penalties in a DUI Manslaughter Case

-Other penalties the court might impose after a conviction for DUI manslaughter might include:
+Other penalties the court might impose after a conviction for DUI manslaughter might include the following:

 • probation;